 When a series is this good, you want it to go on forever.
-But if we allowed that, our girls wouldn’t have been able to graduate.
-School must end, and the wider world awaits.
+But if we allowed that, our girls wouldn’t be able to graduate.
+School must end, the wider world awaits, and so we have the ending the School Living Club deserves.

 Yuu’s hospitalization gives all the important members of our cast some final moments to catch up with him.
 It could probably have been meaningful if any of it mattered.